George Digby, 2nd Earl of Bristol: Exile

 Digby's plan was to bring over Charles, Prince of Wales, to head a royalist movement on the island.
 When he joined Charles at Jersey in April 1646, he intended to entrap him on board, but was dissuaded by Hyde.
 Digby then travelled to Paris to gain Henrietta Maria of France's consent to his scheme, but returned to persuade Charles to go to Paris, and accompanied him thither.
 He revisited Ireland on 29 June once more, and on the surrender of the island to Parliament escaped again to France.

 At Paris, amongst the Royalists, he found himself in a nest of enemies eager to pay off old scores.
 Prince Rupert challenged him, and he fought a duel with Lord Wilmot.
 He continued his adventures by serving in Louis XIV of France's troops in the war of the Fronde, in which he greatly distinguished himself.
 He was appointed in 1651 lieutenant-general in the French army, and commander of the forces in Flanders.
 These new honours, however, were soon lost.

 During Cardinal Mazarin's enforced absence from the court Digby aspired to become his successor.
 However, when the Cardinal was restored to power, he sent Digby away on an expedition in Italy, having penetrated his character and regarded him as a mere adventurer.
 When Digby returned to France he was told that he was included in the list of those expelled from France, in accordance with the new treaty with Oliver Cromwell.

 In August 1656 he joined Charles II at Bruges, and wanting revenge on the cardinal, offered his services to John of Austria the Younger in the Southern Netherlands.
-He was instrumental in effecting the surrender of the garrison of St. Ghislain to Spain in 1657.
+He was instrumental in effecting the surrender of the garrison of Saint-Ghislain to Spain in 1657.
 On 1 January 1657, he was appointed by Charles II secretary of state, but shortly afterwards, he was compelled to resign office as he had become a Roman Catholic — probably with the view of adapting himself better to his new Spanish friends.
 Charles took him with him to Spain in 1659 on account of his "jollity " and Spanish experience.

 Although unwelcome to the Spanish, he succeeded in ingratiating himself, and was later welcomed by Philip IV of Spain at Madrid.
-Digby succeeded to the peerage as 2nd Earl of Bristol on the death of his father in January 1653 and was made K.G. the same month.
+Digby succeeded to the peerage as 2nd Earl of Bristol on the death of his father in January 1653 and was made KG the same month.